navneil-naicker/acf-photo-gallery-field/readme.txt

 Just like any other WordPress plugin, this plugin can also cause issues with other themes and plugins.
 If you are facing issues making this plugin work on your WordPress site, please do ask for help in the support forum.
 This way we can help you out and prevent this issue from happening to someone else.
 If you want to talk to me directly, you can contact me via my website <http://www.navz.me/>

 == Installation ==

+**Important Notice for New Users of ACF Photo Gallery Field**

+If you are installing the ACF Photo Gallery Field for the first time on your WordPress website, we’d like to inform you that this plugin will no longer be maintained as of October 2024.
+As an alternative, we have launched a new and improved plugin called [ACF Galerie 4](https://wordpress.org/plugins/acf-galerie-4/).

+We encourage you to check out [ACF Galerie 4](https://wordpress.org/plugins/acf-galerie-4/) for enhanced features and ongoing support.

+Thanks

 From your WordPress dashboard